open-voice-interoperability/open-voice-sandbox/README.md

 * Has a skeleton python assistant server that you can use to build assistants

 ## ${\textsf{\color{#3AABFC}Version 2 Updates}}$
+* Added concepts for certain assistants to understand conversation better and for discovery.
+* Added floor events to handle delegations/transfers to different assistants.
+* Updated Sequence Diagram page quite a bit for better analytics.
+* And more updates to come..

 ## ${\textsf{\color{#3AABFC}How to get started}}$